vbrilon/Live-tracks-guide/docs/tracks-prep.md

 # How To Prepare Tracks For Live Use

+Summary: Organize files, understand when Logic/Ableton/Reaper fit, and build stems, cues, and routing so songs import cleanly into Ableton Session.

 File organization and naming
 - `LiveTracks/Songs/<SongName>/Stems/` — WAV stems (48 kHz / 24‑bit)
 - `LiveTracks/Songs/<SongName>/MIDI/` — optional tempo/marker MIDI (reference only)